 Signature Events should be high profile and support the objectives of the year which include promoting Scotland, celebrating our achievements, encouraging significant participation and engagement and boosting both local and national tourism.

 The Signature Event fund for the 2017 Year of History, Heritage and Archaeology has now closed (Friday 29 July 2016).

 The Heritage Lottery Fund (HLF) is delighted to be an active and supportive partner in 2017's Year of History, Heritage and Archaeology.
 HLF has allocated funds, raised through the National Lottery, for exciting new projects to help people up and down the country explore, enjoy and share the heritage we all care about.

 HLF are offering grants of £3,000 to £10,000 to projects that engage a new and wider range of people with their history through Stories, Stones and Bones.
 For more information on Stories, Stones and Bones click here.

 There are two deadlines to apply to Stories, Stones and Bones.
-The first deadline is Friday 30 September 2016 (decisions in November 2016) and the second is Tuesday 31 January 2017 (decisions in March 2017).
+The first deadline for Stories, Stones and Bones has now passed (Friday 30 September 2016 for decisions in November 2016).
+The second deadline is Tuesday 31 January 2017 for decisions in March 2017.

 As an additional resource, a list of other potential funding routes, including other EventScotland funding opportunities, can be found here.

-An introductory 2017 Year of History, Heritage and Archaeology Toolkit is now live on visitscotland.org.
-This features the free-to-use images and promotional wording.
+A 2017 Year of History, Heritage and Archaeology Toolkit is now live on visitscotland.org.
+This features the logo, free-to-use images and promotional wording.

 An official logo has been designed to provide a cohesive, overarching brand for the year.
-The logo pack and accompanying brand guidelines can also be downloaded from visitscotland.org.
+The logo suite and accompanying brand guidelines can be downloaded from visitscotland.org.